th3w1zard1/PyKotor/wiki/NSS-TSL-Only-Functions-Sound-and-Music-Functions.md

 - 864
 - RWT-OEI 09/27/04
-- This function displays the generic Message Box with the strref
+- This function displays the generic Message Box with the [StrRef](TLK-File-Format#string-references-strref)
 - message in it
-- sIcon is the resref for an icon you would like to display.
+- sIcon is the [ResRef](GFF-File-Format#resref) for an icon you would like to display.

 - `nStrRef`: int
 - `sIcon`: string (default: ``)